 Also, I think we did a decent job of transferring the risks.
 One example is the permits risk, which I know you are personally familiar with.
 While we had the site entitled, any potential changes required by the approving authorities fall squarely in the hands of the builder and developer.

-How has the project gone since financial close from your perspective?
+How did the project progress from your perspective?

 It’s interesting.
-I often say that it took three years to get the procurement done but it will only take two to complete the building.
+I often say that it took three years to get the procurement done but it only took two to complete the building.
 Now that we have a template, future PBI procurements should not take as long.
-The design and construction is going amazingly fast though, which is a good thing.
-In addition to being on schedule, we are about $14 million under budget right now.
+The design and construction went amazingly fast though, which is a good thing.
+In addition to being on schedule, we were about $14 million under budget at one point.
 Mostly that is because of how we managed the AOC allowances.

 If you compare Long Beach to the other projects that the AOC has going on around the state, what would you say are the major differences you see?

-One of the big differences is that the long term operations and maintenance, including lifecycle replacements, is fully funded from day one.
-Long Beach was started about 6 months ahead of the San Bernardino courthouse, which is a similar size; the idea being we would have two very similar projects to compare against each other.
+One of the big differences is that the long term O&M, including lifecycle replacements, is fully funded from day one.
+Long Beach was started about six months ahead of the San Bernardino courthouse, which is a similar size; the idea being we would have two very similar projects to compare against each other.
 It will take a few years to truly see the results of funding O&M through a service payment versus the traditional O&M funding model.

 As a test project, I imagine that the Long Beach Court Building gets a lot of attention.
 What is the number one question that you get asked about the project in Sacramento?

 The big question I get is did we truly transfer risk or is this just some type of smoke and mirrors.
 The risks certainly did transfer.
 I mentioned the permit risk earlier.
 Schedule risk was also transferred.
 Of course the project was on schedule.